AltspaceVR/AltspaceSDK/README.md

 * Limit the number of objects per scene and polygons per object.
 * Bake ambient occlusion and other lighting into your models.
 All models currently render as unlit.

+## Utilities

+See the README.md in the [utilities directory](https://github.com/AltspaceVR/AltspaceSDK/utilities)

 ## Learning More

 More documentation is available in the [Wiki] and project ideas, resources, showcase submission, and more can be found at our [Developer Portal]